zhumingpassional/RLSolver/README.md

 ## Results for Graph Maxcut

 In the following experiments, we used GPU during training by default.
-The best-known results are labed in bold.
+The best-known results are labled in bold.

 1) Instance-wise (Gset)